 Disintegration testing is a pharmaceutical method developed to evaluate and ascertain how well (and if at all) a tablet/sample breaks apart in the human body.
 This test is not to be confused with dissolution, which is the process that immediately follows disintegration.

-Disintegration tests evaluate how well a sample breaks apart from its manufactured form into smaller, looser, more free flowing structures that are then able to continue to form a solute with the liquid they have broken down in.
+Disintegration testers evaluate how well a sample breaks apart from its manufactured form into smaller, looser, more free flowing structures that are then able to continue to form a solute with the liquid they have broken down in.
 In simplistic terms, the disintegration test measures if the sample crumbles into a powder, or remains as a solid block in tablet form.

 If a tablet/sample successfully breaks down to a crumbled mixture, then the test is recorded as successful/passed.
 If, however, the sample does not break down, this is recorded as a failure.